Thousands have been evicted in the pandemic. Housing experts say Trump’s new ban is a temporary fix.

 Homeless and hungry

-Protests and calls for rent strikes and rent cancellations have proliferated across the country in recent weeks as job losses soar and the $600-a-week pandemic unemployment benefit for 30 million expired.
+Protests and calls for rent strikes and rent cancellations have proliferated across the country in recent weeks as job losses soared and the $600-a-week pandemic unemployment benefit for 30 million people expired.
 Trump ordered a new unemployment benefit for at least $300 a week last month, but that money has not reached many workers and may be short-lived.

 Protesters in New York hung sheets from their windows spray-painted with the words “No Job, No Rent.”
-In New Orleans, protesters chained themselves together under a banner that said “Eviction = Death.”
+In New Orleans, protesters chained themselves together under a banner that read, “Eviction = Death.”
 In Missouri, KC Tenants hung an eviction notice on the governor’s gate and disrupted Jackson County’s eviction court with shouts of “Evictions are an act of violence!”

-One in 5 tenants are behind on rent, according to a study for the nonpartisan Center on Budget and Policy Priorities, with Black and Latino renters facing the greatest hardship.
+The ratio of tenants behind on rent is 1 in 5, according to a study for the nonpartisan Center on Budget and Policy Priorities, with Black and Latino renters facing the greatest hardship.

 In Kansas City, there has been a “dramatic surge” in the number calling the 211 emergency line to access homeless housing programs, with more than 1,000 calls since April, according to Marqueia Watson of the Greater Kansas City Coalition to End Homelessness.
 Food continues to be in high demand, she said, and some pantries distributed in one day the volume of food they had distributed in a month before the pandemic.